cuga-project/docs/content/docs/README.md

 ## What is CUGA?

-IBM CUGA is a sophisticated autonomous agent that combines the power of large language models with intelligent task planning and execution capabilities.
+CUGA is a sophisticated autonomous agent that combines the power of large language models with intelligent task planning and execution capabilities.
 It can perform both browser automation and API interactions, making it a versatile tool for complex workflow automation.

 ### Key Features